-The specified TLPSL and TLPSH times are worst-case values appropriate for operation with the TSB41LV02A.
-These values are broader than those specified for the same parameters in the P1394a Supplement (i.e., an implementation of LPS that meets the requirements of P1394a will operate correctly with the TSB41LV02A).
+- NOTES: 5.
+The specified TLPSL and TLPSH times are worst-case values appropriate for operation with the TSB41AB3.
+These values are broader than those specified for the same parameters in the 1394a-2000 Supplement (i.e., an implementation of LPS that meets the requirements of 1394a-2000 operates correctly with the TSB41AB3). - 6.
+A pulsed LPS signal must have a duty cycle (ratio of TLPSH to cycle period) in the specified range to ensure proper operation when using an isolation barrier on the LPS signal (e.g., as shown in Figure 8)